vard88508/vrc-osc-miband-hrm/README.md

 - Number shader by [RED_SIM](patreon.com/red_sim)

 ## Requirements
-1. A PC on Windows with Bluetooth 4.0 or higher support
+1. A PC on Windows with Bluetooth 4.0 or higher
 2. A browser that supports the Web Bluetooth API ([Like Chrome](https://google.com/chrome))
 3. Xiaomi Mi band 4 or 5